StrivingRabbit/git-webhook-handler/README.md

 ## API

-github-webhook-handler exports a single function, use this function to *create* a webhook handler by passing in an *options* object.
+git-webhook-handler exports a single function, use this function to *create* a webhook handler by passing in an *options* object.
 Your options object should contain:

  * `"path"`: the complete case sensitive path/route to match when looking at `req.url` for incoming requests.
 Any request not matching this path will cause the callback function to the handler to be called (sometimes called the `next` handler).
  * `"secret"`: this is a hash key used for creating the SHA-1 HMAC signature of the JSON blob sent by GitHub.
 You should register the same secret key with GitHub.
 Any request not delivering a `X-Hub-Signature` that matches the signature generated using this key against the blob will be rejected and cause an `'error'` event (also the callback will be called with an `Error` object).